Lachlan Shaw (cricketer)

-Lachlan Shaw (born 26 December 2002) is an Australian cricketer for New South Wales cricket team and Sydney Sixers.
+Lachlan Darryl Shaw (born 26 December 2002) is an Australian cricketer for New South Wales cricket team and Sydney Sixers.
 He is a right handed batsman and wicket keeper.

 Domestic career

 He played club cricket for Sydney and then Northern Districts in the NSW Premier Cricket competition from 2020.

 He was awarded a rookie contract by New South Wales cricket team in April 2024.
 He made his List A cricket and Sheffield Shield debuts for New South Wales against South Australia in November 2024.
 In December 2024, he signed for Sydney Sixers in the Big Bash League.
 He made his debut against Sydney Thunder on 21 December 2024.

+Despite his youthful age and inexperience, Shaw was appointed as the captain of New South Wales in the One-Day Cup for the 2026-27 season.

 International career

 He played for Australia U19 at the 2022 Under-19 Cricket World Cup, top-scoring for the side in the semi-final against India U19, hitting a half century from 66 balls.

 Personal life

 He attended The King's School, Parramatta.